-Here's a sampling of what college guides, websites and accreditation bodies have to say about Oneonta:
+Here's a sampling of what college guides have to say about Oneonta:

 Talented, accomplished professors

 “Passionate students will find numerous chances to indulge their ambition and can major in virtually any traditional field, as well as unique subjects like Africana and Latino Studies, Human Ecology, Meteorology, and Gerontology.
-Despite being a public institution, graduate assistants don’t teach any classes, which means students get to spend more time with the talented, accomplished professors who will inspire them toward greater learning.
-You can also join student organizations spanning from Accounting to the Zombie Defense Corp!”
+Despite being a public institution, graduate assistants don’t teach any classes, which means students get to spend more time with the talented, accomplished professors who will inspire them toward greater learning.”

 In 2012, the Education Trust singled out SUNY Oneonta for its success in improving graduation rates among Hispanic students, ranking the college No. 11 on a listing of public institutions showing the largest gains from 2004 to 2010.